tomctm/devops-coding-challenge/README.md

-# DevOps Interview Test: Design a CI/CD Pipeline for a Django Repository
+# DevOps Interview Test: Design a CI-CD Pipeline for a Django Repository

 ### Introduction